Avant USD (AVUSD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Avant USD Historical Price

-According to the latest data gathered on Avant USD live price page, the current price of Avant USD is 0.99862USD.
-The circulating supply of Avant USD(AVUSD) is 50.54M AVUSD , giving it a market capitalization of $50.47M.
+According to the latest data gathered on Avant USD live price page, the current price of Avant USD is 0.999903USD.
+The circulating supply of Avant USD(AVUSD) is 53.22M AVUSD , giving it a market capitalization of $53.21M.

 The Avant USD Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of AVUSD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.